NordicSemiconductor/asset-tracker-cloud-docs/docs/cloud-protocol/DeviceDataAndConfiguration.rst

    :local:
    :depth: 2

-The schemas referenced below define the data format used by the device to encode data.
+The schemas referenced on this page define the data format used by the device to encode data.
 Currently, :ref:`JSON <json-format>` is the only supported encoding format.

 While the schemas mark properties as required, the device can always send partial updates.